cgarbin/cgarbin.github.io/_posts/2024-05-11-how-to-read-and-write-a-paper.md

 1. **Don't rely on text alone to convey your ideas**.
 Support the text with figures, tables, and diagrams.
    1. Chris Olah's blog has superb examples of figures and diagrams supporting the text explanations, such as [the one on how LSTM works](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).
 1. **Use detailed captions for figures, tables, and diagrams**.
 Assume the reader will read only the captions and none of the paper's text.
 The captions should be self-contained and explain the main points.
 "Results for approach 1" is a bad caption.
-"Result from experiments for approach 1, using neural networks to solve the problem.
+A better caption to keep the reader engaged is "Result from experiments for approach 1, using neural networks to solve the problem.
 The graph shows it performs well in the first ten epochs, then overfits.
-This problem sparked the idea for approach 2 (figure 2)." is a better caption.
+This problem sparked the idea for approach 2 (figure 2)."
 1. **Avoid trivial mistakes that undermine the paper's credibility**.
 Trivial mistakes indicate sloppiness and make the reader doubt the paper's results.
    1. Make sure that the axes are properly labeled, that the figures have legends, and that the color schemes are clear and accessible (a [list of common errors and how to fix them](https://nickch-k.github.io/DataCommSlides/Easy_Mistakes_to_Avoid.html)).
    1. Carefully review table columns and row labels.